Prateekbangwal/machine_learning/README.md

 # machine_learning
-This repository is for small and self projects done by me in Machine leanring.
+This repository is for small and self learned concepts and projcets in Machine leanring.
 Programming language is Python.